MartinPerez/paper_nba_authorea_sync/Compartment_circuit_dynamics_There_are__.md

 Selection of compartment circuit dynamics to facilitate simulation of complete blackboard based on key points... show in plot selected intervals that can be filled up by a stable state for the remaining time, such that the complete blackboard time series are implemented in python.
 Python code provided in github...

+Is is possible to simplify the simulation of a complete blackboard by taking into account the segments of dynamic neural activity of a particular compartment circuit